elastic/search-application-client/README.md

 The Search Application Client is a JavaScript library that provides functionality for interacting with a search application in Elasticsearch.

+> ℹ️ The Search Application Client is in **technical preview** and is subject to change.

 ## Quick Access
 Here are some quick links to the important sections: